canonical/vanilla-framework/templates/docs/patterns/lists/index.md

 If you want to display lists in a way that is more visually distinctive than the standard `<ol>` and `<ul>`, we have 7 list styles at your disposal.

-## Horizontal divider
+## Bulleted with horizontal divider

-Use the class `.p-list--divided` to add horizontal lines between the items.
+Use the class `.p-list--divided` to add horizontal lines between the items and `.has-bullet` to add bullets.
 This is meant to be the new default list style please use this going forward.

+<div class="embedded-example"><a href="/docs/examples/patterns/lists/lists-dividers-bulleted/" class="js-example">
+View example of the bulleted divided list pattern
+</a></div>

+## Bulletless with horizontal divider

+You can omit the `.has-bullet` class to style a list without them but keep in mind that the bulleted version is to be used as the default.

 <div class="embedded-example"><a href="/docs/examples/patterns/lists/lists-dividers/" class="js-example">
 View example of the divided list pattern
-</a></div>

-## Bulleted with horizontal divider

-You can combine both `.has-bullet` and `.p-list--divided` to style a list with horizontal dividers and bullets.

-<div class="embedded-example"><a href="/docs/examples/patterns/lists/lists-dividers-bulleted/" class="js-example">
-View example of the bulleted divided list pattern
 </a></div>

 ## Ordered lists with horizontal divider